-\$15,460,000 Public Improvement Bonds of 2015

-CONSOLIDATED PUBLIC IMPROVEMENT REFUNDING BONDS OF 2015
+\$20,635,000 PUBLIC IMPROVEMENT BONDS OF 2016

+\$9,455,000 REFUNDING BONDS OF 2016

-Date of delivery Dated: July 1, as shown on the inside cover page Due: Interest Payable: January 1 and July 1 First Interest Payment Due: January 1, 2016 for the Public Improvement Bonds and July 1, 2015 for the Refunding Bonds Integral multiples of \$5,000 Denomination: Registered, book-entry only through the facilities of The Depository Trust Company ("DTC") Form Optional Redemption: The Bonds maturing on or after July 1, 2026 are redeemable prior to maturity at the County's option as set forth in "THE BONDS-Redemption" herein.
-The Bonds are general obligations of County Commissioners of Washington County (the "County") for the payment of which its full Security: faith and credit and unlimited taxing power are pledged (see "THE BONDS-Sources of Payment" herein).
+Date of delivery

+Due: July 1 for the Public Improvement Bonds and January 1 for the Refunding Bonds, as shown on the inside cover page

+Interest Payable: January 1 and July 1

+First Interest Payment Due: January 1, 2017 for the Public Improvement Bonds and July 1, 2016 for the Refunding Bonds

+Denomination: Integral multiples of \$5,000

+Form: Registered, book-entry only through the facilities of The Depository Trust Company ("DTC")

+Optional Redemption: The Public Improvement Bonds maturing on or after July 1, 2027 and the Refunding Bonds maturing on or after January 1, 2027 are redeemable prior to maturity at the County's option as set forth in "THE BONDS-Redemption" herein.

+Security: The Bonds are general obligations of County Commissioners of Washington County (the "County") for the payment of which its full faith and credit and unlimited taxing power are pledged (see "THE BONDS-Sources of Payment" herein).